nemo0622/pokeemerald-expansion/README.md

         - Lastlight Road - Route leading south of Kipos Town, going up and then down mountains, some snowy Pokémon
         - Tower of Dioxippus - small settlement south of Kipos Town, with a large tower (TrainerDX tiles) and a theme of fire.
 Fire-type encounters here, but it's a verdant valley, so some grass type guys too
             - Named after Dioxippus, the Olympic champion who won combat because nobody was willing to challenge them
-            - Rumored to be the home of a great, godlike Pokémon with the power to restore life (Ho-oh!)
+            - Rumored to be the home of a great, godlike Pokémon (Rayquaza)
-            - This will be where Ho-oh can be caught later in the game, probably after the Chimera story
+            - This will be where Rayquaza can be caught later in the game, after finding Kyogre and Groudon and saving them from Chimera Admins later in the story.
             - MANY BERRY TREES HERE!
             - Use hanging light graphics from Yanako's tilesets (plus other buildings from that sheet too tbh)
         - The Pollen Road - route east of Péntepetal City, home to many Tropius, Roselia, and Lileep